9dots/9dots.io-pages/OjMMbSp.md

 published: true
 type: lesson
 title: Theme Song
-blurb: "In this final lesson, students will create a theme song for their favorite movie and publish the song in iTunes."
+blurb: "In this final lesson, students create a theme song for their favorite movie and publish the song in iTunes."
 org: 9dots
+objective:
-objective: "By the end of the lesson, students will be able to create a theme song that has at least three different instrument tacks, is at least one minute in length, and is saved and shared on iTunes."
+  - Create a theme song that has at least three different instrument tracks
 attachments:
   - path: "http://uploads.9dots.io/OjMNkIT.pdf"
     name: FinalGarageBandSongChecklist.pdf